borti4938/n64adv_pcb/README.md

 ## Checklist: How to build the project

 - Use PCB files (either [EAGLE-PCB design file](./n64adv.brd) or [Gerber files](./Gerber/)) to order your own PCB or simply use the [shared project(s) on OSHPark](https://oshpark.com/profiles/borti4938)
-- If you paln to use solder paste, do not forget to order a stencil for top and bottom, too
+- If you plan to use solder paste, do not forget to order a stencil for top and bottom, too
 - Source the components you need, e.g. from Mouser or Digikey.
   The BOM is available in [here](./doc/n64adv_BOM.xlsx).
 - If you want to use a assembly service (PCBA), you can use the mounting files ([top](./doc/n64adv.mnt) and [bottom](./doc/n64adv.mnb)) , too.
 - Wait for everything to arrive
 - Assemble your PCB if you haven't use a PCBA service
 - Set all jumpers
-- Flash the firmware to the serial flash device either in advanced (e.g. using the MiniPro) or after installation (e.g. using an Altera USB Blaster)
+- Flash the firmware ([firmware releases](https://github.com/borti4938/n64adv_fw/releases)) to the serial flash device either in advanced (e.g. using the MiniPro) or after installation (e.g. using an Altera USB Blaster)
   * In advanced:
-    * use the n64adv\__fpga-device_\_spi.bin binary, which can be found in the firmware repository
+    * use the n64adv\__fpga-device_\_spi.bin binary
     * If your programmer does not support the serial flash  device on the N64Adv board (currently IS25LP016D), you may setup the flash program for another compatible device (e.g. A25L016 @SOP8).
 You may have to uncheck _Check ID_ options (or similar)
   * After installing:
     * Use the JIC programming file named n64adv\__fpga-device_.jic
-    * Using the IntelFPGA programmer, JTAG chain is initialized by loading JIC file
+    * Using the intelFPGA programmer, JTAG chain is initialized by loading JIC file
     * N64 needs to be powered for flashing
     * Power cycle the N64 after flashing
 - If you want to go for a clean installation with custom made flexible PCBs, just visit the repository for add ons ([Flex PCB for the digital video interface](https://github.com/borti4938/n64rgb_project_misc/RCP2N64RGB), [Flex PCB for the analog video output](https://github.com/borti4938/n64rgb_project_misc/N64RGB2MoutFilter)